Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 - Configure Arc machines to automatically create an association with the default data collection rule for Microsoft Defender for Cloud.

-- Enable Microsoft Defender for Cloud with Servers plan on the subscription for deploying and running Azure VMware Solution SDDC.
+- Enable Microsoft Defender for Cloud with Servers plan on the subscription for deploying and running in the Azure VMware Solution SDDC.

-- For any guest VMs using Extended Security Benefits on Azure VMware Solution SDDC, deploy security updates regularly using the Volume Activation Management Tool.
+- Deploy security updates regularly using the Volume Activation Management Tool for any guest VMs using Extended Security Benefits in the Azure VMware Solution SDDC.

 #### Assessment Question
 -  Have you done a threat analysis of your Azure VMware Solution workload?